EwanColquhoun/loadsheet-planner/README.md

 ### Unresolved bugs
 * There is a bug with the 'typing' function and the Code Institute mock terminal interface.
 At the time of writing it didn't show the animation of the typing effect correctly.
-* At the time of writing, whilst using the Code Institute mock terminal I have been unable to get it to print the loadsheet to a pdf in a new browser tab.
-Whilst not needed for the Loadsheet Planner app in its current form, it would be a nice feature to impliment in further versions.

 [Back to top](<#contents>)
 ## Testing User stories